Turkey Short Term Residence Permit Requirements

 Can I get residency in Turkey if I buy a house?

-Yes, you can have a short-term residency in Turkey for up to two years by buying property in Turkey for residency.
+Yes, you can obtain a short-term residency in Turkey for up to 2 years by buying property there.
 However, there are special rules for citizens of different countries when purchasing property in Turkey.
-For example, citizens of countries who are neighbours with Turkey cannot buy property from cities at the border.
-Furthermore, the title deed and transaction must comply with specific criteria when one party is a foreigner and wishes to apply for Turkey real estate residence permit.
-Foreign citizens must ensure that each transaction complies with the most recent regulations published by Turkish authorities since this is a relatively volatile field.
+For example, citizens of countries that are neighbours of Turkey cannot buy property in border cities.
+Furthermore, the title deed and the transaction must meet specific criteria when one party is a foreigner applying for a real estate residence permit in Turkey.
+Foreign citizens must ensure that each transaction complies with the latest regulations issued by Turkish authorities, as this is a relatively volatile field.

 How long can foreigners stay in Turkey if they own property?

-Turkey’s real estate residence permit is a type of short-term residency that can be given for up to two years.
-In the case of short-term residency based on property ownership, the residency can be renewed at the end of each two years.
+Turkey’s real estate residence permit is a short-term residency permit valid for up to 2 years.
+For short-term residency based on property ownership, the residency can be renewed every 2 years.
 Eventually, it might be possible to apply for a long-term residence permit via this route.

 How to get permanent residency in Turkey by buying a property?